anantya2007-debug/Anantya_phase2/picoctf/Cryptography.md

 In the encoded code, the line is ```cipher.append(((ord(char) * key*311)))```.
 Thus, to reverse this, I used ```char_val = num // (key * 311)``` to undo the multiplication lock.

 ### XOR + reversal lock
-Since XOR is a reversible operation, I just applied the same thing again
+Since XOR is a reversible operation, I just applied the same thing again and then reversed the text again to get the flag.

 ```bash